 This is the gold standard for seafood in Charleston.
 With the menu returning to its classic “Hot” and “Cold” organization and the addition of desserts along with the presence of all those rums, there is always a time to visit for Caribbean fish stew or oysters sliders or smoked oysters with saltines.
-Bonus: any recollection of said visit makes anyone you tell jealous.
+Bonus: Any recollection of said visit makes whoever you tell instantly jealous.

 Try this: ask someone, “Have you been to Wild Olive?”
 If they have, get ready for the eye roll of bliss.
 This place is that good -- so much so that no one cares it’s on Johns Island.
 In fact, that’s actually a plus: it's easy to get to, it has parking, and there's an expansive dining room.
 Also, the staff is actually invested in its work, both in back and in the front of the house.
 But don't come for the staff alone; check it out for the biodynamic wines, the pappardelle, the charred octopus, the profiteroles, and, if you’re really lucky, the mushroom Parmesan bisque (check the special board).

-Asian Soul Food in a converted gas station has to just be a trend right?
+Asian soul food in a converted gas station has to just be a trend right?
 Wrong.
 XBB has been keeping it fresh for years by continually updating their cocktail and beverage menus while keeping the raving fans of the okonomiyaki happy (“Don’t take away our cabbage pancake!” protest signs might read if it ever left the menu).
-A Borneo Sunrise -- which includes rum and orange water -- is a new sip to try with your pancake order.
+The Borneo Sunrise -- which includes rum and orange water -- is a great sip to try with your pancake order.

 Since leaving its former space, Butcher & Bee has blossomed into a gorgeous anchor for the city as it grows north of the historic district.
-Chef Chelsey Conrad's open kitchen serves Israeli-inspired dishes made with Lowcountry ingredients like lamb ribs or whole grilled snapper.
-Come for the whipped ricotta, order wine on the patio (no more BYOB, sadly), and always, always stay for dessert: Pastry chef Cynthia Wong's phatty cakes (ginger cookies with vanilla mascarpone) are a total necessity.
+The open kitchen serves Israeli-inspired dishes made with Lowcountry ingredients like lamb ribs or whole grilled snapper.
+Come for the whipped ricotta, order wine on the patio (no more BYOB, sadly), and grab some dessert from the bakery, and maybe take home a fresh-baked loaf of bread (or two!) as you head out.

 Those sunny yellow umbrellas beckon you in for summer, but once you're at Leon's, it's the fried chicken, oysters, and great playlist that beg you to stay.
-That’s easy, though, since you will probably want an order of Char-Grilled Oysters, you need to try that Siam Salad with Napa cabbage and shrimp you keep hearing about, and you’re down to the last sip of your Elderflower G&T. And then there’s soft serve for dessert, so of course, you’ll have to save room for that.
-Actually, just plan to spend all summer here.
+That’s easy, though, since you’ll probably want an order of Char-Grilled Oysters, you need to try that Siam Salad with Napa cabbage and shrimp you keep hearing about, and you’re down to the last sip of your frozen G&T. And then there’s soft serve for dessert, so of course, you’ll have to save room for that.
+Actually, just plan to spend everyday here.

 Many of Charleston’s most discerning palates make reservations at this beautiful, tucked-in spot when they’re craving a serious comfort meal.
 It’s been a fixture on the Charleston scene for years and has managed to maintain its excellence with handmade pastas and good wine under the helm of chef/owner/ sommelier (and James Beard nominee) Ken Vedrinski.
 One bite of Ricotta Gnudi with housemade Italian duck sausage, and the day’s troubles might just fade away.

 We've been visiting Jack of Cups for tasty beers and bites for years, but lately the kitchen team has stepped up its game to include more seasonal, vegetable-focused dishes, making it a dinner destination for the James Island and Folly Beach crowds.
-The beachside beer bar's food menu steps outside the box with strawberry spring rolls, mulligatawny soup, and a flavorful selection of red, green, and yellow curries.
+The beachside beer bar's food menu steps outside the box with holy smoke ricotta toast, BBQ boiled peanut hummus, and a flavorful selection of Asian-inspired cuisine.
 With this many vegetarian-friendly options, maybe the basic "beer bar" moniker is a bit outdated.